 Halloween is approaching and we all know the sugar in the treats our kids get are bad for their teeth (and ours as adults).
 But do we really consider why that is?
 It’s a good idea to understand why sugar is so bad for your teeth and can decay them.
 Basically, when bacteria eat the sugar and leftover food in your mouth, a weak acid is produced.
 That acid is the unwanted culprit that can contribute to the development of cavities.

 It’s alright to enjoy candy once in a while (like on Halloween) as a treat, as long as you and your children brush your teeth diligently and thoroughly at least twice a day.
 You and your kids should also floss your pearly whites at least once a day, all throughout the year.
-If your child feels any pain in their mouth around Halloween, you should consult with their dentist.
+If your child feels any pain in their mouth around Halloween, you should consult with their dentist in Vaughan.

 Worst Halloween Candy for your Teeth

 Pay close attention to sticky candies (including caramel) and beware of them!
 They are some of the absolute worst candies for your teeth.
 Sticky candy is much harder to remove from your teeth than candy that isn’t sticky and it might stay on your teeth a lot longer.
 This can give the cavity-causing bacteria discussed above more time to contribute to cavities.
 Chewy candies, including gummy candies and taffy stick around in your mouth, giving them time to cause tooth decay.
 Some are even sticky enough to pull out a filling, bridge, or braces.
 Brush and floss immediately after consuming them if you do.

 Hard candies are also some of the worst candies for your teeth.
 You need to be extra careful with all types of hard candies as they can actually break your teeth.
 Also, since you will likely keep hard candies in your mouth for longer periods of time compared to chewy candy, the sugar gets into your saliva and coats your teeth.
 Hard candy can lead to problems that can be hard to fix!